Demerzel83/micro-services-f-sharp/basket-service/README.md

 Steps to build the docker image and run the docker container docker build -t basketservice . docker run -p 5000:80 -p 5001:80 -v ${HOME}/.aspnet/https:/https/ basketservice

+- Integration Events:
+    - Database: redis
+    - OrderStartedIntegrationEvent -> it cleans the existing basket for the user
+    - ProductPriceChangedIntegrationEvent -> it updates the prices for existing items in the basket